 For many of the Christmas savings plan, you are transferring a small amount of money when your paycheck is deposited into another account.

 Make your Christmas more magical by planning in advance.
 Don’t want to save what may or may not be leftover at the end of the month.

-Savvy Tip: Don't mix your Christmas saving account money with a general savings account.
-You don't want to accidentally spend it on other things.
+Savvy Tip: Don’t mix your Christmas saving account money with a general savings account.
+You don’t want to accidentally spend your Christmas money on other things.